Americans divided over whether first Black female justice will make a difference, Post-ABC poll finds

 Americans split down the middle in their confidence in Biden in selecting a good nominee for the court: 49 percent say they are “very” or “somewhat” confident, and 49 percent are less sure than that.

 The court has a 6-to-3 conservative supermajority that would not change with Biden’s choice to replace the liberal Breyer.
-With a docket of controversial issues, the Supreme Court during this term alone is hearing a challenge to Roe v.
+With a docket of divisive issues, the Supreme Court during this term alone is hearing a challenge to Roe v.
 Wade’s guarantee of the right to an abortion, as well as cases on gun control laws and environmental protections, and the public’s opinion of the court often changes based on the latest decision.

 The poll shows that 44 percent of Americans approve of the way the Supreme Court is doing its job, while 36 percent disapprove and 19 percent offer no opinion.
 That is an improvement from the court’s recent falling approval rates.
 A September Gallup poll found 53 percent disapproved of the court’s performance, a record low.